Systems Dynamics: The Importance of Avoiding Gender Bias in Performance Reviews

 This article will provide — for organization leaders who use performance reviews as decision-making factors — familiarity with the fundamentals of Systems Dynamics and Systems Thinking, as well as insights on how to employ the systems approach as a navigation system through the complex causalities involved in organizational feedback loops.
 We'll introduce causal loop diagrams as a tool to well-inform, well-prepare and empower leaders to guide their organizations’ performance review processes from their current state (i.e., gender-biased performance feedback) to a desired future state (i.e., gender-neutral performance feedback).

-In the contemporary global business environment characterized by turbulence, volatility, uncertainty, complexity and ambiguity (VUCA), traditional approaches to organizational planning and strategy prove inadequate, as they erroneously assume relative predictability and stability of internal and external environments (Chermack, 2011).
+In the contemporary global business environment, characterized by turbulence, volatility, uncertainty, complexity, and ambiguity (VUCA), traditional organizational planning and strategy approaches prove inadequate, as they erroneously assume relative predictability and stability of internal and external environments (Chermack, 2011).
 Taking a systems approach to strategy in VUCA environments enables leaders of all organizational cultures to position themselves for optimal outcomes.

 Systems Dynamics overview

 Systems comprise a complex web of interrelated, interconnected causes and effects.
-That is, one aspect within a system inevitably affects one or more other areas within that system and often within one or more systems external to itself.
+One aspect within a system inevitably affects one or more other areas within that system and often within one or more systems external to itself.
 The prior statements describe the phenomenon that comprises the concept of Systems Dynamics.

 Let us dig deeper into systems, the concept of systems thinking, and how leaders can develop and execute befitting and effective strategies through purposeful cognizance and persistent consideration of systems dynamics (i.e., systems thinking).